Founder / Operator

-I’m a proud mom of three, wife of one, and dog owner to 3 year old Golden-doodle Honey!
-I currently hold 2 hospital volunteer positions, operate 2 businesses, thrift addict and keen party hostess!
+I’m a proud mom of three, busy wife, and dog owner to a 3 year old Golden-doodle, Honey!
+I'm currently holding two hospital volunteer positions, operating two businesses, nursing a thrift addiction and always a keen party hostess!

-Oh... and I'm now an incredibly passionate entrepreneur of Cool Straw!
+Oh... and I'm now the incredibly passionate founder of Cool Straw!

 I was inspired to build Cool Straw after watching Bea Johnson's "Zero Waste Lifestyle" TED talk.
 It's incredibly powerful and if you haven't watched it already, I highly recommend it!